 SCHOLARSHIP ORCID ID

-Perry, D. and Harrison, I. (In Review).
+Perry, D. and Harrison, I. (In Prep).
 “Introduction to Special Issue on Durable Protections for Free-Flowing Rivers.”
 Sustainability.

-Perry, D.M., Burnham, S*., Wieser, C., Schaefer, T. (In Review).
+Perry, D.M., Burnham, S*., Wieser, C., Schaefer, T. (In Prep).
 Regional dialogues in free-flowing river conservation and restoration initiatives: The 2018 European Rivers Summit in review.
 Journal of Ecohydraulics.

 Guetz, K*., Dickson, B., Perry, D. (In Review) Dam Removal Prioritization in the West: An Optimization Approach for River Restoration and Conservation.
 Journal of Restoration Ecology.